Climate Clock API

 }

-: Rate of change per second.
-Linear growth can be calculated as:
+rate: Rate of change per second.

 "growth": "exponential",